Luke 2

 For Greek interlinear links click the [verse numbers] below

 Summary.
 This chapter presents a wonderful description of the events, places, and people surrounding the birth of the beloved Son of God.
 The Lord stirs up various people to proclaim the coming of our Savior on earth.
 Messages are given by angels and by the Holy Spirit to these people regarding the beloved Son of God.
-The chapter emphasizes the fact that the Lord Jesus follows the Law given by the Father to humans and that in His humanity, He also subjects Himself to His earthly caretakers.
-Progressively, we find significant events from the life of Jesus on earth, starting with Mary's family travel to Bethlehem and His birth until He grew in stature and wisdom with God and men.
+The chapter emphasizes the fact that the Lord Jesus follows the Law given by the Father to humans and that, in His humanity, He also subjects Himself to His earthly caretakers.
+Progressively, we find significant events in the life of the Lord Jesus on earth, starting with Mary’s family’s journey to Bethlehem and His birth, and continuing through His growth in stature and wisdom with God and men.
 Luke 2:1-5.
-Joseph and his betrothed, Mary, who was with the Child, traveled from Nazareth of Galilee to Bethlehem in Judea to register as required by the order of Caesar Augustus.
+Joseph and his betrothed Mary, who was with the Child, travel from Nazareth in Galilee to Bethlehem in Judea to register as required by the order of Caesar Augustus.
 Luke 2:6-7.
-Mary gives birth to her firstborn Son, our Lord Jesus, in Bethlehem in a manger.
+Mary gives birth to her firstborn Son, our Lord and Savior, Jesus Christ, in Bethlehem in a manger.
 Luke 2:8-14.
-These verses represent the annunciation of the birth of the beloved Son of God, to a group of shepherds, by an angel and a multitude of heavenly hosts praising God.
+These verses depict the angelic announcement of the birth of the beloved Son of God to a group of shepherds, with a multitude of heavenly hosts praising God.
 Luke 2:15-20.
-The Lord chose some poor shepherds to be messengers in that region about the birth of the beloved Son of God,our Savior, who is Christ the Lord.
-The birth of the Savior went unnoticed in the town until these shepherds came and proclaimed to them that the Savior was born.
+The Lord chooses some poor shepherds to be messengers in that region about the birth of the beloved Son of God, our Savior, who is Christ the Lord.
+The birth of the Savior goes unnoticed in the town until these shepherds come and proclaim to them that the Savior has been born.
 Luke 2:21.
 The beloved Son of God is circumcised and given the name Jesus.
 Luke 2:22-24.
-Jesus is brought to the temple in Jerusalem, after Mary's days of purification have passed, to be dedicated to the Lord.
-Jesus has followed all the commandments given by the Father to humans, even from His birth.
+The Lord Jesus is brought to the temple in Jerusalem after Mary’s days of purification have passed to be dedicated to the Lord.
+The Lord Jesus follows all the commandments the Father gave humans, even from His birth.
 Luke 2:25-35.
-A man of God, Simeon, by the power of the Holy Spirit, recognized the Lord Jesus as the Savior of the world when He was brought to the temple in Jerusalem.
-Simeon was a tool for the Lord to identify Jesus and show people that even His beloved Son follows the law and completes all the law.
+A man of God, Simeon, by the power of the Holy Spirit, recognizes the Lord Jesus as the Savior of the world when the Lord Jesus is brought to the temple in Jerusalem.
+Simeon is a tool for the Lord God to identify the Lord Jesus and to show people that even His beloved Son follows the Law and completes all the Law.
 Luke 2:36-38.
-Anna, a prophetess, had gained knowledge about the beloved Son of God, and she told people at that time about Jesus, the Redeemer of the world.
+Anna, a prophetess, has received knowledge of the beloved Son of God through the Holy Spirit and tells people at that time about the Lord Jesus, the Redeemer of the world.
 Luke 2:39-52.
-These verses tell us two times that Jesus grew in stature and wisdom, the first after His dedication in the temple and the second after His tarrying behind in the temple at twelve years old.
-The emphasis in this section about the beloved Son of God is that He has a duty to fulfill by worshiping the Father and, in His humanity, He is obeying His earthly family as well.
+These verses tell us twice that the Lord Jesus grew in stature and wisdom: the first after His dedication in the temple, and the second after His tarrying behind in the temple at twelve years old.
+The emphasis in this section is that the beloved Son of God has the duty to worship the Father and, in His humanity, He also obeys His earthly family.

 [1] Now it came to pass in those days, there went out a decree from Caesar Augustus, that all the world should be registered.

-Comments Luke 2:1 Give attention to the words "all the world"; this here does not mean the whole world that the Lord has created.
-This is only the world that was in Augustus' mind for registration.
+Comments Luke 2:1 Give attention to the words “all the world.”
+This saying does not mean the whole world that the Lord has created; it only means the world that was in Augustus’ mind for registration.

 [2] This was the first registration before Quirinius was governor of Syria.